sanchezi/phisStatR/README.md

 __Package In progress...__

+The functions of the package are constructed according to a data set structure of a lattice experiment (spatial coordinates) and for some with temporal informations.
+Please have a look to the structure of the example datasets provided by the package (plant1, plant2, plant3 and plant4).
+Mostly, the following columns are required:

+* the Line and Position columns (coordinates in a greenhouse)
+* Ref: a unique identifiant
+* genotypeAlias: genotypes used in the experiment
+* scenario: scenario applied to the experiment

 # Installation

 To install the **phisStatR** package, the easiest is to install it directly from GitHub.
 Open an R session and run the following commands: